linuxacademy/content-container-essentials-101presentation/SG-Storage-Logging.md

 1. To check your Docker Storage driver is:
       ` docker info |grep Storage`
-    - Overaly is the default
+    - Overlay is the default
-    - Overly 2 is supported on Fedora kernel v4 tree  but not currently CentOS v3 tree.
+    - Overlay2 is recommended and will be enabled by default if your kernel supports it (Kernel version 4+, or 3.10.0-514+ if using RHEL or Centos).
+    - Using Overlay2 on kernel 3.10.0-514+ requires an override -- see the [Docker Docs](https://docs.docker.com/storage/storagedriver/overlayfs-driver/#configure-docker-with-the-overlay-or-overlay2-storage-driver) for details.

-2. Inside of your /etc/docker file there is a key.json file
+2. Inside of your /etc/docker file there is a key.json file - this contains TLS keys for connecting to registries or other Docker services
   1. We need to create a dameon.json file that will contain our configuration information for the Docker daemon to pull its information from.
 (We are using “devicemapper” for our example.)

    ` sudo vim /etc/docker/daemon.json`